run-ai/docs/docs/Administrator/integration/kubeflow.md

 Where `<KUBEFLOW-NAMESPACE>` is the name of the namespace associated with the Kubeflow user and `<PROJECT>` is the name of the Run:AI project.

-Within the KubeFlow Notebook creation form, select the new configuration as well as the number of GPUs required.
+Within the Kubeflow Notebook creation form, select the new configuration as well as the number of GPUs required.

 ### Fractions

-The KubeFlow Notebook creation form only allows the selection of 1, 2, 4, or 8 GPUs.
+The Kubeflow Notebook creation form only allows the selection of 1, 2, 4, or 8 GPUs.
 It is not possible to select a portion of a GPU (e.g. 0.5).
 As such, within the form, select `None` in the GPU box together with the following configuration:

 ``` YAML